 Just because everyone else has mentioned it already doesn't mean that I will refrain from using the same words; Happy Death Day is best described as Scream meets Groundhog Day.
 If that very brief summation of the plot doesn't appeal to you then you're unlikely to enjoy it.
 But if your face lights up at those words . . . this will work for you.

-Jessica Rothe plays a college student named Tree (Tree? who names their child Tree, apart from people who want to spend a lifetime punning about how they decided to branch out?) who wakes up on her birthday, goes about her usual activities, and ends up dying violently at the hands of a murderous madman.
+Jessica Rothe plays a college student named Theresa, AKA Tree, who wakes up on her birthday, goes about her usual activities, and ends up dying violently at the hands of a murderous madman.
 She then wakes up again, on her birthday, and starts trying to figure out what is going on, and trying to get through the day without dying.
 Unfortunately, someone is very very determined to have her dead by the end of the day.
 And each death leads to a jump back to the start of the day.

 Although you could point at Happy Death Day and bemoan the lack of bloodshed and more adult content, that would be nitpicking.
 This is, after all, a film for teens, and it succeeds brilliantly in that regard.